nasiriubat/web-dev-01-tuni/README.md

 ## The Course Outline is :

-1. Introduction: tools and practices
+1. Introduction: tools and practices<br>
     1.1 Exercise round study materials: lecture video, FAQ, and more <br>
     1.2 Questions and anwers for exercise round 1 from an earlier course implementation <br>
     1.3 Hello Gitlab  <br>